 Setting a custom Audit as the default audit for new applications

-By default, Kiuwan default audit is the "default" audit assigned to a new application.
+The Kiuwan default audit is the default audit assigned to a new application.
 You can change the audit assigned to an application at any time as seen above.

-But if you want to set an specific audit, a shared one or one of your custom audits, as the default audit for new applications you can do it as follows.
+To set a specific audit, a shared one or one of your custom audits, as the default audit for new applications, do as follows.

 How can I know which is the default audit?

-The Audit selector at the left section of Audit Management indicates with an asterisk the default audit.
+The Audit menu on the left of Audit Management indicates with an asterisk the default audit.

 - Interactively, by browsing the Audit Results page